- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 It is enough to ward them off passively; for example, with barriers against slugs and snails.

 |Plant covers and garden cloches||Copper tape against slugs and snails|

 Click on the image leads to an offer on Amazon.

 One intelligent way is to select flowers and vegetables in which slugs and snails show little or no interest.

 Some vegetables that you do not want to miss are on the list of favorite foods for slugs and snails.

-However, there are also many flowers, vegetables and herbs that they do not like to eat.
+However, there are also many flowers, vegetables, and herbs that they dislike eating.

 You will find more information here: